(guselkumab)

 The safety and efficacy of TREMFYA in patients diagnosed with active PsA were evaluated in 2 phase 3 (DISCOVER-1 and DISCOVER-2) multicenter, randomized, double-blind studies.

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, DERWENT® (and/or other resources, including internal/external databases) was conducted on 07 March 2024.
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 28 January 2025.

 Data included in this response are from the phase 2 and 3 clinical trials of TREMFYA in patients with plaque PsO or PsA (X-PLORE, VOYAGE 1, VOYAGE 2, NAVIGATE, ORION, ECLIPSE, Japan Registration, Phase 2 PsA, DISCOVER-1, DISCOVER-2, and COSMOS).
-Additional information from pooled safety analyses across PsO or PsA and case reports are also included.
+Additional information from pooled safety analyses across the PsO and/or PsA studies is also included.

 2 | |